simonjbeaumont/simonjbeaumont.github.io/software/_posts/2015-03-08-mutt-exchange.md

 easier so this is no different.
 They're all in the `mutt/` directory of my [.dotfiles Github repo][11].

+## Update (2017)

+I've since made quite some changes to the scripts above.
+I have moved to `neomutt` and have reworked a lot of the LDAP scripts to be more extensible.
+All these are still available via the Github link above.

 [1]: http://stevelosh.com/blog/2012/10/the-homely-mutt/
 [2]: http://www.mutt.org/doc/manual/manual-4.html#ss4.5
 [3]: https://github.com/simonjbeaumont/.dotfiles/blob/ce081a65/mutt/pull-ldap.sh